Canop/groumf/README.md

 ### replaceInString

-* `groumpf.replaceInString(string)` : replace all occurences of the expressions by the corresponding values
+* `groumpf.replaceInString(string)` : replace all occurences of the thesaurus expressions by their corresponding values
 * `groumpf.replaceInString(string, callback)` : replace all occurences of the expressions by what the callback returns (it receives the string and the corresponding value)

 ### replaceTextWithTextInHTML